lindell/multi-gitter/README.md

   -o, --org string      The name of the GitHub organization.

 Global Flags:
-  -g, --gh-base-url string   Base URL of the (v3) GitHub API, needs to be changed if GitHub enterprise is used. (default "https://api.github.com/")
+  -g, --gh-base-url string   Base URL of the (v3) GitHub API, needs to be changed if GitHub enterprise is used.
   -T, --token string         The GitHub personal access token.
 Can also be set using the GITHUB_TOKEN environment variable.
 ```